 - 1. Introduction of Law of Persons: scope and method

 - 2. Legal Personality: basic concepts

-- 3. The Beginning of Legal Personality: birth
+- 3. The Beginning and End of Legal Personality

-- 4. The End of legal Personality: death

-- 5. Status and Capacity
+- 4. Status and Capacity

+- 5. Domicile

-- 6. Domicile
+- 6. Children Born of Unmarried Parents

-- 7. The Effect of Age on Status: Minority
+- 7. Minority

-- 8. Status of children born of unmarried parents
+- 8. Mental Illness

-- 9. Mentally and Physically Incapacitated Persons
+- 9. Inability to Manage Own Affairs: Prodigality and Insolvency

-- 10. Change of sex